-I grew up in the Bronx in the 1950s.
-I graduated from St John's University.
-In January of 1966, while I was studying for a Ph.D. at NYU, I came to teach as an assistant professor at William Paterson University, then called Paterson State College.
-WP was then a teacher's college which was just beginning to expand into a full liberal arts college.
+In the Fall of 1966, I came to teach as an assistant professor at William Paterson University, then called Paterson State College.
+I was finishing up my Ph.D. dissertation at the University of Minnesota and I was looking for a permanent home after teaching for eleven years in three states: two at U Conn, five at U. Minn and six at Boston U. WP was then a teacher's college which was just beginning to expand into a full liberal arts college.
 There was a big population of night students back then, although that program has winnowed away over time.